caseydunlap/SFDC-MaxioAB-Integration/README.md

 3. Maxio Customer Management/Creation
    - Check if the customer already exists in AB
-   - If not, create a new customer record using Salesforce account information
+   - If not, create a new AB customer record using Salesforce account information

 4. Price Point Generation
    - For each product in the opportunity: